tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : A set of Address structures containing IPv4 or IPv6 addresses to hosts which have the corresponding private ESNI key.

+This extension MUST NOT be placed in the ESNIKeys extensions field, but only in the ESNIRecord dns_extensions field.

 ### Resolution Algorithm

 Clients obtain ESNI records by querying the DNS for ESNI-enabled server domains.